-For admission to the six-year course, leading to the degrees of A.B. and C.E., or A.B. and M.E., or A.B. and E.E., the requirements are those of the College of Arts and Sciences, in which college the student is registered during the first
+For admission to the six-year course, leading to the degrees of A.B. and C.E., or A.B. and M.E., or A.B. and E.E., the requirements are those of the College of Arts and Sciences, in which college the student is registered during the first four years.

-LINCOLN HALL The Main Building of the School of Civil Engineering four years.
 In order to make it possible to obtain the C.E., M.E., or E.E. degree at the end of the sixth year, the student must complete the freshman engineering subjects before the beginning of his fourth year, and must complete the list of sophomore subjects in Civil Engineering, Mechanical Engineering, or Electrical Engineering before the beginning of his fifth year.
 Advice and assistance in arranging such a course may be obtained by applying to the Director of the school concerned and to the Dean of the College of Arts and Sciences.